 Educational & Outreach Activities

-I have presented my findings thus far at the Entomological Society of America’s annual meeting in Vancouver, BC in 2018.
-I was awarded 2nd place in the President’s Prize competition for this talk.
-I will be presenting the findings of my greenhouse study at a meeting for local farmers in north central Indiana on January 24 as I was invited by Paul Georgen who works for Pioneer Seed to speak. i will also be participating in the Fulton County field day in Northwest Ohio and plan to set up a workshop to teach interested farmers in the benefits and utility of entomopathogenic nematodes and how they can isolated, rear, and augment their own nematodes into their fields for biological control.
-At these events, I will have handouts prepared to answer basic questions about entomopathogenic nematodes in field crops.
+In 2021, I plan to set up a workshop to teach interested farmers in the benefits and utility of EPN and how they can isolate, rear, and augment their own nematodes into their fields for biological control.
+This will be part of a larger Asiatic garden beetle meeting that I will be hosting in northwest Ohio for researchers, extension educators, and local stakeholders and growers from Ohio, Michigan and Indiana.
+At these events, I will have handouts prepared to answer basic questions about EPN in field crops.
 I also plan to write articles for Ohio State extension (C.O.R.N. newsletter, and eFields on-farm trial reports) about our findings which will be made available to the public.

 Pekarcik, A., and K. Tilmon.
 March 2020.
 Seasonal relationships between naturally occurring EPN and Asiatic garden beetle, Maladera castanea, in Ohio agroecosystems.
 Entomological Society of America – North Central Branch & Southwest Branch Joint Meeting, Oklahoma City, OK.